 So you've got the little four-year-old.

-No, no, that that gets a little ridiculous.
+No, no, that gets a little ridiculous.

-I mean, when they're old enough to understand right from wrong and that they shouldn't be doing this be right this particular behavior, and um there was another one uh that would that we used, uh it was my my wife, myself, my kids, my brother and his wife in a restaurant one time, and the kids started acting up.
+It was my wife, myself, my kids, my brother and his wife in a restaurant one time, and the kids started acting up.

 We happened to be in the back of the restaurant.

-They were screaming and yelling, and we had our own little wailing wall back there, but they shut up pretty quickly and they eventually sat down and behaved themselves.
+And we had our own little wailing wall back there, but they shut up pretty quickly and they eventually sat down and behaved themselves.

-We can never say no, Russ, to the children.
+And these parents, remember this, the early 70s, we can never say no, Ruth, to the children.

 It scares them.